Divertimenti for six winds (Mozart): Background

 The designation divertimento found on each of the autographs is in Leopold Mozart's hand.
 This and the fact that he numbered the pieces from I to V is a strong indication that he wanted to have the pieces printed.
 The five divertimenti were, however, never published during the Mozarts' lifetimes, perhaps due to the missing sixth piece.
-After Mozart’s death, Nissen changed the numbering fixed by Leopold and placed one of the divertimenti for ten winds, K 166/159d, in front of the sextets.
+After Mozart's death, Georg Nikolaus von Nissen changed the numbering fixed by Leopold and placed one of the divertimenti for ten winds, K. 166/159d, in front of the sextets.
 Apparently, Johann Anton André was not misled by this and he published a very carefully prepared set of parts in the original order in 1801.

-The Neue Mozart Ausgabe (NMA) quite rightly states that the five sextets have been underestimated in both the literature and musical practice: they are seldom performed in concert programs and the relevant literature usually mentions them only briefly without any detailed examination.
+The Neue Mozart-Ausgabe (NMA) states that the five sextets have been underestimated in both the literature and musical practice: they are seldom performed in concert programs and the relevant literature usually mentions them only briefly without any detailed examination.
 This underestimation is most likely mainly due to the notion that, as mere "table music", the divertimenti are musically too superficial to deserve the attention the rest of Mozart's oeuvre does.
 Taking into account the restricted technical capabilities of the wind instruments featured here, these divertimenti can stand comparison with the Italian string quartets from the point of view of both compositional technique and richness of invention.
 The rich palette of tone colours associated with the oboes, horns and bassoons actually gives these works a particular sound not found in the works for strings.
+Roger Hellyer notes that "these divertimenti are also formally unconventional.
+Not one of them had the standard five movements.
+The third begins with a slow movement, an aria for the first oboe, while the fourth, limited to three movements only, opens with a theme with six variations wherein Mozart delighted in exploiting the full range of tonal possibilities of his ensemble".

-These five divertimenti clearly comprise the second stage in Mozart's development as a composer of wind music, the first consisting of the two divertimenti for ten winds (K 186/159b and 166/159d), and the third of the large-scale serenades, K 361/370a, 375, and 388/384a, written in Vienna.
-The slightly gauche effects of K 186/159b and 166/159d, in which writing in thirds or sixths prevails, have been replaced in these five sextets by a greater mastery of the material which shows itself mainly in the considerably more developed independence of the six voices.
+These five divertimenti clearly comprise the second stage in Mozart's development as a composer of wind music, the first consisting of the two divertimenti for ten winds (K. 186/159b and 166/159d), and the third of the large-scale serenades, K. 361/370a, 375, and 388/384a, written in Vienna.
+The slightly gauche effects of K. 186/159b and 166/159d, in which writing in thirds or sixths prevails, have been replaced in these five sextets by a greater mastery of the material which shows itself mainly in the considerably more developed independence of the six voices.
 Indeed, the first bassoon has been freed from its part as an additional bass instrument and has been transformed into a second solo voice.

-Divertimento in F major, K 213
+Divertimento in F major, K. 213

-The autograph is preserved in the Biblioteka Jagiellońska Kraków and is dated July 1775.
+The autograph is preserved in the Jagiellonian Library in Kraków and is dated July 1775.
 The work consists of the following four movements: